roddhjav/pass-import/README.md

   been initialised before with 'pass init'.

 Password managers:
   src                   Path to the data to import.
-Can also be the password manager name followed
-                        by the path to the data to import.
-The password manager name can be:
+Can also be the password manager name followed by the path to the data to import.
+The password manager
-                        1password, aegis, andotp, apple-keychain, bitwarden, blur, buttercup, chrome, clipperz, csv, dashlane, encryptr, enpass, firefox, fpm, freeotp+, gnome, gnome-auth, gopass, gorilla, kedpm, keepass, keepassx, keepassx2, keepassxc, keeper, lastpass, myki, network-manager, nordpass, padlock, pass, passman, passpack, passpie, pwsafe, revelation, roboform, safeincloud, saferpass, sphinx, upm, zoho.
+                        name can be: 1password, aegis, andotp, apple-keychain, bitwarden, blur, buttercup, chrome, clipperz, csv, dashlane, encryptr, enpass, firefox, fpm, freeotp+, gnome, gnome-auth, gopass, gorilla, kedpm, keepass, keepassx, keepassx2, keepassxc, keeper, lastpass, myki, network-manager, nordpass, padlock, pass, passman, passpack, passpie, pwsafe, revelation, roboform, safeincloud, saferpass, upm, zoho.

 Common optional arguments:
   -r path, --root path  Only import the password from a specific subfolder.